DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-02-21-misconduct-process.md

 [![A screenshot of an abeyance activity](abeyance.png "An abeyance activity")](abeyance.png)

-The TMS allows the user to enter Abeyance information in the Abeyance activity.
+The TMS allows the user to enter abeyance information in the *abeyance* activity.
 - record abeyance start date and end date
 - record abeyance reason